 Some “dots” were stars, some were planets.
-Some names he read or heard about, some names where new for me.
+Some names he read or heard about, some names were new for me.

 That was a great family game (or “explore”)!

-Then came another questions: “where is X?”.
+Then came other questions: “where is X?”.
 In Sky Map one can search an object (Google cannot publish an application without search, right?).
-Application shows you where you should point your phone (I mean where you should point it physically).
+The application shows you where you should point your phone (I mean where you should point it physically).
 Another great game.